-It is important to know about how to protect yourself against exposure to the cold and how to treat persons who have been exposed to the cold.
+It is important to know about how to protect yourself against exposure to the cold and how to treat persons that have been exposed to the cold.
 A person may get incapacitated due to the cold and then he/she may drown as a result.
-The normal temperature of the human body is approximately 37°C. When the temperature rises to 40-41°C, it results in the person being in a state of delirium.
-If the temperature falls to 33°C or below, the person will become unconscious.
-At approximately 25°C, death occurs as the heart cannot beat at temperatures lower than 25°C.
+The normal temperature of the human body is approximately 37°C (98°F).
+When the temperature rises to 40-41°C (104-106°F), it results in the person being in a state of delirium.
+If the temperature falls to 33°C (91°F) or below, the person will become unconscious.
+At a body temperature of approximately 25°C (77°F), death occurs as the heart cannot beat at temperatures lower than 25°C.

 When a person falls into cold water, the water will immediately penetrate the clothes.
 The insulating layer of air in the clothes will be displaced by water and the skin will be strongly cooled.
-If the water is below 30°C, the blood vessels of the skin will become narrow in an attempt to preserve heat, however, this action will no longer aid the victim to preserve body heat.
+If the water is above 30°C, the blood vessels of the skin will become narrow in an attempt to preserve heat, however, this action will no longer aid the victim to preserve body heat

 The body will try to produce more heat by tightening the muscles and as a result of this action shivers will occur.
-If the temperature continues to fall, shivering decreases and the person will no longer feel the cold to such a stronger degree, but will slowly go into a state of unconsciousness.
+If the temperature continues to fall, shivering decreases and the person will no longer feel the cold to such a stronger degree.
+But will slowly go into a state of unconsciousness.

-If a crew-member falls overboard into cold water, the person's limbs will be somewhat frozen and the person may experience paralysis.
+If a crew member falls overboard into cold water, the person's limbs will be somewhat frozen, and the person may experience paralysis.
 He/she may be unable to hold on to or grasp any line that may be thrown to him/her for rescue.